pavlo-ch/course-BlackAffiliate-2.0-blackhat/public/lessons/lesson-4-9.md

 If your task is to promote a video creative, then for non-target languages we add a video; if you are working with static creatives, for target languages we also choose static images.

+**Video Creative Settings:**

+1. It is mandatory that the length of the main video (your "black" creative) does not exceed 30 seconds.
+2. Additionally, append 14-15 minutes of a "white" video or a static white image to the end of the main video.
+3. Apply 5-7% noise.
+4. Add a slight blur of 7-8%.

 **Primary Language:**
 Choose a non-target language (e.g., African, Arabic, etc.)